espocrm/documentation/docs/administration/workflows.md

 *List Report* - For Least-Busy distribution determines what records will be taken into account to calculate the number of assigned records.
 E.g. for Cases we need to take only records with active status.

+*Target Team* - Users of the selected team will take part in the assignment process.

+*Target User Position* - Allows to restrict the user list who will be take part in the assignment process.
+Users that have the selected position (in team) will take part.
+If the field is set to *All*, then all team members will take part.

 ### Create Notification

 Notify specific users with the message.